 Cosmé, 35 E 21 St

 The next time you want to reward yourself with an expensive dinner out, make a reservation at Cosmé.
-Esteemed chefs Enrique Olvera and Daniel Soto-Ines have won the gastronomic hearts of taco lovers with the duck carnitas.
-The dish costs $89 but is shareable – though we wouldn’t judge if you order it all for yourself.
+This Flatiron favorite has won the gastronomic hearts of taco lovers with its duck carnitas.
+The dish costs $89 but is shareable––though we wouldn’t judge if you order it all for yourself.
 What makes this taco so exceptionally delicious is the preparation process, which includes being cooked in milk (evaporated and condensed) and Mexican Coke!

 Los Tacos No. 1, 75 9th Ave